III. B North - East Region

 And the last road segment toward Varna is: From Provadia to Dobrina to Manastir to Devnya to Varna.

-As it can be seen from the map above there is a road just next to the Lake of Varna (road 2008).
-Have in mind it is an industrial zone and the traffic there is very poor, so it would be better to avoid it.
+As it can be seen from the map above there is a road just next to the lake of Varna (road 2008).
+Have in mind it is an industrial zone and the traffic can be demanding.
+It would be better to avoid this area.

 Information for Devnya and its interesting museum of